 That is what a stack is for.

-at the various recursive levels, while array CNTLEV
+In particular, array IDXLEV keeps track of IDX at the various recursive levels, while array CNTLEV

 stores corresponding limits.
-Each loop iteration begins first by advancing IDX
+Each loop iteration begins first by advancing IDX one position to the right (line 25), then

-immediately tests (line 26) whether IDX
+immediately tests (line 26) whether IDX has reached its limit.

-descends to the next (deeper) level in line 40 and immediately thereafter initializes IDXLEV(LEVEL)
+COMPOS descends to the next (deeper) level in line 40 and immediately thereafter initializes IDXLEV(LEVEL)

 until the loop iterates (line 25).

-keeps track of the levels of levels of recursion, each of which ornaments a melodic fragment passed down
+COMPOS keeps track of the levels of levels of recursion, each of which ornaments a melodic fragment passed down

-indicates the level of recursion, array element CNTLEV(LEVEL)
+from the previous level.
+The variable LEVEL indicates the level of recursion, array element CNTLEV(LEVEL)

-indicates how many items occur in a fragment, and array element IDXLEV(LEVEL)
+indicates how many items occur in a fragment, and array element IDXLEV(LEVEL) indicates which of these items

 is currently under consideration.

-transfers this indicator to the holding variable IDX
+For increased efficiency, COMPOS transfers this indicator to the holding variable IDX.

-The pitch of the current item is stored in array element PCHLEV(IDX,LEVEL)
+The pitch of the current item is stored in array element PCHLEV(IDX,LEVEL).

-to the basic tune (lines 13-18), which
+For LEVEL=1, COMPOS initializes PCHLEV to the basic tune (lines 13-18), which

-and populated in line 8 of the BLOCK DATA
+is specified to the program as array TUNE and populated in line 8 of the BLOCK DATA routine

 presented in Figure 4 (d).